EIT-Pathogena/client/README_pypi.md

 The command line interface for the EIT Pathogena platform.

 The client enables privacy-preserving sequence data submission and retrieval of analytical output files.
 Prior to upload, sample identifiers are anonymised and human host sequences are removed.
-A multicore machine with 16GB of RAM running Linux or MacOS is recommended when running human read removal prior to upload.
+A computer with Linux or MacOS is required to use the client.
+When running human read removal prior to upload a computer with a modern multi-core processor and at least 16GB of RAM is recommended.

 ## Install